Dr Tavakoli’s Philosophy on Breast Lift Surgery

 Unfortunately, gravity does tend to take its toll on breasts.
-Sometimes sagging happens gradually over time; sometimes it's noticeable after weight loss or breastfeeding.
-For those who want to improve the positioning and shape of their breasts (without reducing the size), a Breast Lift is usually the best way.
+Sometimes sagging happens gradually over time; sometimes it’s noticeable after weight loss or breastfeeding.
+For those who want to improve the positioning and shape of their breasts (without reducing the size), Breast Lift surgery is usually the best way.
 In some cases its best combined with a Breast Augmentation, but can also be done independently.

 Dr Tavakoli performs a large number of Breast lift operations with all 4 internationally accepted techniques further refined by him over the past 9 years in private practice, including over 1000 Breast Lift cases.
 The issue of breast lifting is very complicated as most women do not wish to have the scars or the extra cost involved in performing the lift.
 Dr Tavakoli prefers to use an implant to achieve the lift however he also recognises that in situations where the skin has stretched too much and has lost its elasticity the use of an implant alone is unwarranted.

 In extremely droopy breasts as seen in massive weight loss patients Dr Tavakoli uses a modern “Internal Bra” technique based on anchoring breast tissue to the chest wall creating an “auto-augmentation look” without the need for a Breast Implant.

 Gallery- Please visit one of the extensive Before and After Breast Lift galleries below:

 Benelli (Around Nipple scar) Mastopexy or Breast Lift with Implant